Derek Winnert

-British actor-manager Seymour Hicks co-writes the screenplay and plays the old Victorian grouch Ebenezer Scrooge, who has visions of the past, present and future and is terrified enough finally to stop being a miser.
+British actor-manager Seymour Hicks co-writes the screenplay and plays the selfish old Victorian grouchy curmudgeon Ebenezer Scrooge, who has visions of the past, present and future and is terrified enough finally to stop being a miser.

-Director Henry Edwards’s adequate 1935 British film version of Charles Dickens’s beloved novel A Christmas Carol is not a patch on the Alastair Sim 1951 version of Scrooge.
-But it is still enjoyable, as it tells the old tale with vigour and a certain stagey charm.
+Director Henry Edwards’s more than just entirely adequate, really quite charming 1935 British film version of Charles Dickens’s beloved novel A Christmas Carol is not a patch on the Alastair Sim 1951 version of Scrooge.
+But it is still very appealing and enjoyable, as it tells the old tale with considerable vigour and a certain stagey charm.

-Hicks is excellent in a serious-minded portrait as a mean and nasty Ebenezer Scrooge, and the rest of the cast are fine too, but again not up to Sim and the 1951 crew.
+Hicks is excellent in a strong, sharp, serious-minded portrait as a particularly mean and nasty Ebenezer Scrooge, and the rest of the cast are fine too, but again not up to Sim and the 1951 crew.
+The production may be low budget, but it is painstakingly, lovingly done.
+There is evidence of love and care everywhere.
+Dickens’s message of social care and concern comes through powerfully in the screenplay, which eschews any simple-minded twinkle and sentimentality.

 Also in the cast are Donald Calthrop as Scrooge’s impoverished clerk Bob Cratchit, Athene Seyler as Scrooge’s charwoman, Oscar Asche as Spirit of Christmas Present, Marie Ney (voice, physical outline only) as Spirit of Christmas Past, C V France as Spirit of Christmas Future (voice, outstretched pointing finger), Barbara Everest as Mrs Cratchit, Maurice Evans, Robert Cochran as Fred, Mary Glynne, Garry Marsh, Mary Lawson, Eve Grey as Fred’s wife, Maurice Harvey, Philip Frost as Tiny Tim, D J Williams, Margaret Yarde, Hugh E Wright, Charles Carson and Hubert Harben, plus Claude Rains uncredited as Marley (seen as face on door knocker) and Robert Morley uncredited as a rich man.